zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/workshops/intro-to-spatial-with-apex/introduction/introduction.md

 Oracle Application Express (APEX) is a low-code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.
 More at [https://apex.oracle.com] (https://apex.oracle.com)

 Oracle Spatial is a set of geospatial data management, analysis, and processing capabilities within Oracle Database.
-With a native data type, index, and set of analytics packages, location-based analysis is mainstream and co-located with all other database operations.
+With a native spatial data type and analysis operations, location-based analysis is mainstream and co-located with all other database operations.
 More at [https://www.oracle.com/database/spatial] (https://www.oracle.com/database/spatial)

 ### Objectives